Majestic landscapes of the dragon bay

 Hue imperial city

-The former imperial capital with ancient palaces, temples, and the Perfume River.
+The former imperial capital with ancient palaces, temples, and boat trips on the Perfume River.

 Ho Chi Minh city

-A bustling metropolis full of history, markets, and vibrant street life.
+A bustling metropolis with a rich history, vibrant markets, and French colonial architecture.

 Selecting your sanctuary on the water